Agha Mohammad Khan Qajar: Reconquest of Georgia and the rest of the Caucasus

-In August 1795, Agha Mohammad Khan crossed the Aras river with a 70,000-strong army.
-This force was divided in three: the left wing was sent in the direction of Erivan, the right one parallel to the Caspian Sea into the Mughan across the lower Aras towards Dagestan and Shirvan, while the Shah headed the centre force himself, advancing towards the fortress of Shusha in the Karabakh Khanate, which he besieged between 8 July and 9 August 1795.
-His right and left wing forced the Khans of Ganja and Erivan into an alliance.
-Having abandoned the siege of Shusha due to stiff resistance, which was further aided by Georgian crown prince Aleksandre, the Khan of Karabakh, Ibrahim Khan, eventually surrendered to Agha Mohammad Khan after discussions.
-He paid a regular tribute and surrendered hostages, though the Qajar forces were still denied entrance to Shusha.
-Since the main objective was Georgia, Agha Mohammad Khan was willing to have Karabakh secured by this agreement for now, for he and his army subsequently moved further.
-While at Ganja, having secured Shirvan, he was joined by Javad Khan Qajar and the rest of his right wing contingent.
+Agha Mohammad Khan divided his army into three as he reached the Aras: the left wing was sent in the direction of Erivan; the right wing moved parallel to the Caspian Sea into the Mughan plain and across the lower Aras towards Dagestan and Shirvan; the centre, commanded by Agha Mohammad himself, advanced towards the fortress of Shusha in the Karabakh Khanate, which he besieged between 8 July and 9 August 1795.
+Agha Mohammad met stiff resistance in Shusha, and his main goal was the conquest of Georgia, so he accepted a settlement with Ibrahim Khan of Karabakh, receiving his formal submission and hostages, but without being allowed to enter Shusha.
+His army moved on to Ganja and received the submission of its ruler, Javad Khan.
+He was joined by the right wing, which had subdued Quba.
 At Ganja, Mohammad Khan sent Heraclius II his last ultimatum, which he received in September 1795:

 Your Highness knows that for the past 100 generations you have been subject to Iran; now we deign to say with amazement that you have attached yourself to the Russians, who have no other business than to trade with Iran...
-Last year you forced me to destroy a number of Georgians, although we had no desire at all for our subjects to perish by our own hand...It is now our great will that you, an intelligent man, abandon such things... and break relations with the Russians.
+Last year you forced me to destroy a number of Georgians, although we had no desire at all for our subjects to perish by our own hand...
+It is now our great will that you, an intelligent man, abandon such things... and break relations with the Russians.
 If you do not carry out this order, then we shall shortly carry out a campaign against Georgia, we will shed both Georgian and Russian blood and out of it will create rivers as big as the Kura....

-According to the author of the Fārsnāma-ye Nāṣeri, Ḥasan-e Fasāʼi, a contemporary Qajar era historian, Agha Mohammad Khan had declared in the letter:
+According to the author of the Fārsnāma-ye Nāṣeri, Hasan-e Fasa'i, a contemporary Qajar-era historian, Agha Mohammad Khan had declared in the letter:

 Shah Ismail I Safavi ruled over the province of Georgia.
 When in the days of the deceased king we were engaged in conquering the provinces of Iran, we did not proceed to this region.
 As most of the provinces of Iran have come into our possession now, you must, according to ancient law, consider Georgia (Gurjistan) part of the empire, and appear before our majesty.
 You have to conform your obedience; then you may remain in the possession of your governorship (wali) of Georgia.
 If you do not do this, you will be treated as the others.